Digital hygrometer displaying indoor humidity level at 45% in a modern living room

 Imagine stepping inside on a scorching summer day.

 Consider indoor air quality as the cornerstone of your house’s health.
-High indoor humidity levels resulting in excessive moisture can lead to the growth of mold and mildew, which can cause respiratory problems and allergies.
+High humidity levels resulting in excessive moisture can lead to the growth of mold and mildew, which can cause respiratory problems and allergies.
 Drier air, on the other hand, can aggravate asthma symptoms and trigger your sinuses.
-Be it a small issue like dry skin or static electricity, the imbalance of indoor humidity levels is going to become a constant irritant.
+Be it a small issue like dry skin or static electricity, the imbalance of humidity is going to become a constant irritant.

 The good news?
-It is not too late to achieve the perfect indoor humidity level.
+It is not too late to achieve the perfect humidity level.
 Extensive research has revealed a range (ideally between 30% and 50%) that supports both comfort and health.

 In the next sections, we’ll: